alessandrofama/wwise-godot-integration/wwise-gdnative/README.md

 ### Plugins (Scons)

-The integration supports following plugins:
+The integration supports all factory plugins and the following premium plugins:

 | Plugin | Compilation Parameter | Supported Platforms |
 |-|-|-|